Cancer and dementia care options

 Related pages

-Care in residential homes or nursing homes
+Care in residential and nursing homes

 They can give you more information about local care homes and the type of care provided.
-They may also help you think about:
+They may also help you think about how to arrange and pay for different types of care.

-Lists of local care homes are available from your local social services department.
+Arranging a stay in a care home can take time.
+Lists of local care homes are available from your local adult social services department.
 The standard of care provided by care homes and care agencies is monitored across the UK by care regulators.

 These include:

-- The Care Inspectorate Scotland
+- in Scotland, the Care Inspectorate

-- The Regulation and Quality Improvement Authority.
+- in Northern Ireland, the Regulation and Quality Improvement Authority.

 Hospice care